 Late October isn’t just the time of year for dressing up for Halloween.
-It’s also time for the autumn edition of the bi-annual pop culture expo (although canceled in 2021 due to COVID-19, the spring event usually takes place over the last weekend in May).
+It’s also time for the autumn edition of the bi-annual pop culture expo MCM Comic Con.
+(The spring event usually takes place over the last weekend in May).

 The attractions

-Past October MCM Comic Con London attractions have included Cosplay Central, complete with changing areas and supplies for costume repairs, should you require them.
-Just be sure to read the rules about props and weapons first!
-No blades or drones allowed, obvs!.
-There’s also the Comic Village, Author’s Corner, Pop Asia, workshops, merch, free to play games and even a tattoo parlour.
+October MCM Comic Con London attractions include Cosplay Central, complete with changing areas and supplies for costume repairs, should you require them.
+Just be sure to read the rules about props and weapons first; no blades or drones allowed, obvs!
+There’s also the Creator Pavilion, Author’s Corner, Pop Asia, workshops, merch, free-to-play games and quizzes with cool prizes.
 For more details and tips on getting around, check our our complete guide to MCM Comic Con.

 Famous faces